container-storage-interface/spec/spec.md

       // information to detach the volume from one other node before
       // retrying with exponential backoff.
       MAX_ATTACHED_NODES = 8;

+      // Indicates that the specified `NodeID` is not allowed or
+      // understood by the Plugin, or the Plugin does not support the
+      // operation without a `NodeID`.
+More human-readable information
+      // MAY be provided in the `error_description` field.
+      //
+      // Recovery behavior: Caller MUST fix the `NodeID` before
+      // retrying.
+      INVALID_NODE_ID = 9;
     }

     // Machine parsable error code.